Sule Skerry: Lighthouse

-There is a lighthouse at the centre high point of the island and a number of small cairns around the periphery.
+There is a lighthouse at the centre high point of the island, and a number of small cairns around its periphery.

-According to the Guinness Book of Records, the Sule Skerry lighthouse was the most remote manned lighthouse in Great Britain from its opening in 1895 to its automation in 1982.
+According to the Guinness Book of Records, the Sule Skerry lighthouse was the most remote manned lighthouse in Great Britain from its opening in 1895 until its automation in 1982.
 Its remote location meant that construction could only take place during the summer, thus it took from 1892–94 to complete.

-A meteorological buoy used in Met Office's Marine Automatic Weather Station (MAWS) Network is located off Sule Skerry.
+A meteorological buoy used in the Met Office's Marine Automatic Weather Station (MAWS) Network is located off Sule Skerry.
 Results from the buoy are used in the Shipping Forecast.